Answering Your Questions About Serious Injuries

 8. What is my case worth?

 Any lawyer who answers this question too early in the representation of a client should be considered suspect.
 There are many factors that need to be answered before the value of a case can be determined.
-Until the facts have been established as to liability and damages, attorneys should avoid guessing about the potential value of a case.
-Your case is important.
-You should be represented by experienced, competent and ethical counsel.

 Ask More Questions In A Free Consultation